guardian/coding-exercises/README.md

-# Guardian Pairing Tests
+# Guardian Coding Exercises

-Thank you in your interest in the Guardian Digital Department's pairing test.
-This repo contains the pairing test exercises used in the Guardian's recruitment process.
+Thank you in your interest in the Guardian Digital Department's coding exercises.
+This repo contains exercises used in the Guardian's recruitment process.

 [Why have we published our exercises?](https://www.theguardian.com/info/developer-blog/2016/jan/20/the-guardians-new-pairing-exercises)

 Inspired to work for us? [**Apply now**](http://developers.theguardian.com/join-the-team.html)

 ## What is it?
-The pairing test is the penultimate stage of the [interview process](https://www.theguardian.com/info/developer-blog/2015/jan/20/how-does-the-guardian-recruit-developers).
+The coding exercise is the penultimate stage of the [interview process](https://www.theguardian.com/info/developer-blog/2015/jan/20/how-does-the-guardian-recruit-developers).

 It is a 45-60 minute exercise where you and a Guardian Engineer work as a pair writing code to solve a problem.